dgiebert/tf-harvester-example/README.md

 ### Module

+1. Get the Harvester kubeconfig and place it in `harvester.kubeconfig`
-1. Create the server using a target: `terraform apply -target=harvester_virtualmachine.agents`
+2. Create the server using a target: `terraform apply -target=module.harvester-k3s.harvester_virtualmachine.agents`
-2. Create the Cluster with `terraform apply`
+3. Create the Cluster with `terraform apply`

 ```
 module "harvester-k3s" {